 About Tilburg Science Hub

-Tilburg Science Hub (TSH) is a platform helping individual researchers, data scientists and their teams to efficiently work on empirical research projects.
-It provides information about workflow and data management and tutorials that teach researchers how to organize and document their data and code, so the research becomes sustainable and reproducible.
-This in turn leads to time savings and transparency in the process.
+Tilburg Science Hub (TSH) helps individual researchers, data scientists and their teams to efficiently work on empirical research projects.
+Our platform provides information about workflow and data management and tutorials that teach researchers how to organize and document their data and code.
+That way, our research becomes sustainable and reproducible, leading to time savings and transparency.

 Why was Tilburg Science Hub developed?